Nicholas-Swift/HotspotTexturingPluginMaya/README.md

    ```

 3. Press **Ctrl + A** to select all (or **Command + A** on Mac).
-4. Drag and drop the selected code to the Maya Toolbar to create a custom button.
+4. Drag and drop the selected code to your Maya Shelf to create a custom button.

 ---